 Supplementation - Calcium and vitamins are essential for reptiles.
+There are many different products on the market but I use and recommend osteo-form, Rep Cal without vitamin D3 and vionate as my calcium/vitamin supplements.
 The most common way of offering this to them is by dusting the prey just before feeding.
 This can be done with the "shake and bake" method.
-Using a plastic bag or some type of container, add a small amount of calcium and vitamins supplement.
+Using a plastic bag or some type of container, add a small amount of calcium/vitamin supplement.
 Add a few food items and gently shake the bag until they are covered in calcium.
-They are now ready to offer for feeding.
 When dusting crickets make sure to feed them right away because they clean the calcium off.
-Babies should get dusted prey items at least 4 times a week but preferably at every feeding and adults 1-2 times per week.
-Egg laying females should also get dusted food items at every feeding as they are using large amounts of calcium to produce the egg shells.
+They are now ready for your geckos to eat.
+If you are dish feeding mealworms and superworms you can add a small amount of vionate and calcium to the dish.

-I use and recommend osteo-form and vionate as my calcium/vitamin supplement.
-There are many different products on the market with RepCal and Miner-all being the most notable.
-I also provide a dish of calcium for the gecko that's with them 24/7.
+Babies should get dusted prey items at least 4 times a week but preferably at every feeding and adults 2-3 times per week.
+Egg laying females should also get dusted food items at every feeding as they are absorbing large amounts of calcium to produce the egg shells.
+For all ages dust with calcium that contains vitamin D3 along with the vitamin supplement once a week.
+I also provide a dish of pure calcium (that contains no vitamin D3) that is left in the gecko cage 24/7.
 If the gecko wants more calcium they can lick what they want.
 You may not see your geckos doing this but believe me they are.
-Lack of supplementation will eventually lead to MBD (Metabolic bone disease) and can cause serious problems with reptiles.
+Lack of supplementation will eventually lead to MBD (Metabolic bone disease) and can cause serious problems with reptiles that can lead to death.
 Some symptoms include very weak and lethargic animals that will display soft limbs and bones.